About: If the current news on coronavirus (COVID-19) is making you feel anxious, concerned or stressed, here are some things you can do.

 If you do want to read or watch the news, try to limit the amount of time you spend and stick to regular intervals in the days.
-If you are finding it hard not to think about the news, try to plan some activities that you enjoy and which will take your mind off things, whether that's texting or facetiming a friend, watching a film, reading a book or going for a walk.
-You can find the latest government guidance on leaving your home here.
+If you are finding it hard not to think about the news, try to plan some activities that you enjoy and which will take your mind off things, such as:

 Do take a break from social media if you feel like the updates are getting too much.
 Remember you are in control of what you see on your feed.
 Take breaks when you do feel like things are getting too much or mute and unfollow accounts that make you feel more worried.
 For more advice and tips on looking after your mental health on social media, check out our page.